Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

-In this article, you can check out the spread and odds across multiple sportsbooks for the Tennessee vs. Ole Miss matchup.
+You will find odds, spreads, over/unders and more across multiple sportsbooks for the Tennessee vs. Ole Miss matchup in this article.

 Tennessee vs. Ole Miss Game Info